kuopinghsu/FreeRTOS-BTF-Trace/README.md

 Requirement: Install the toolchains.
 See details in srv32 [Building toolchains](https://github.com/kuopinghsu/srv32#building-toolchains) section.

-The file "trace.btf" and "trace.vcd" will be generated under Demo/examples folder.
+The file "trace.btf" and "trace.vcd" will be generated under tracedata folder.
 Open it by the Trace Compass (for trace.btf) or VCD viewer (for trace.vcd).

     $ make run